-Meeker-McLeod-Sibley Community Health Services' response to the internal control over compliance finding identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs as a Corrective Action Plan.
+Meeker-McLeod-Sibley Community Health Services' response to the internal control over compliance finding identified in our audit is described in the accompanying Corrective Action Plan.
 Meeker-McLeod-Sibley Community Health Services' response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.